 You can feel for Tom Brady.
 Just a little bit, anyway.

-For a man whom former New England Patriot and current NFL Network commentator Willie McGinest called "irritatingly demanding," Brady is not used to what he dealt with Thursday night.
+For a man whom former New England Patriot and current NFL Network commentator Willie McGinest called "irritatingly demanding," Brady is not used to what he's dealing with Thursday night.

 [Play Yahoo Sports Fantasy Football: The No. 1 free fantasy football game!]

-His game against the New York Jets was plagued with a limited offensive talent pool, considering the litany of personnel losses the Patriots have suffered, and Brady's patience didn't appear to be his strong suit as New England slid by New York 13-10.
+His game against the New York Jets has been plagued with a limited offensive talent pool, considering the litany of personnel losses the Patriots have suffered, and Brady's patience doesn't appear to be his strong suit.

 First, after Brady missed Aaron Dobson on a third-and-5 with just over five minutes left in the second quarter, the quarterback looked, um, nonplussed.